Who, When and How to Tell Friends and Family About Your Engagement

 Family and Friends

-Who you tell after your parents depends on your relationships within your family and friend circle.
+Whom you tell after your parents depends on your relationships within your family and friend circle.
 If you haven't told your BFFs by now, definitely do so, and also tell any siblings, aunts, uncles, grandparents and cousins.
-Consider telling any other close acquaintances who you'd like to know before you do the social media sweep.
+Consider telling any other close acquaintances whom you'd like to know before you do the social media sweep.

 Before you drop the mic on social media, do a last-minute check to make sure you've told, texted or called anyone in your family and inner circle of friends who would be offended if they found out online.
-We know that your hands will be itching to Instagram your first ring photo ASAP, but trust us, it's much better to do a mental sweep and make sure you've told everyone in your family and friend group (who you're close with) then have to deal with an offended cousin or steprelative while you're on cloud nine.
+We know your hands will be itching to Instagram your first ring selfie ASAP, but trust us—it's much better to do a mental check and make sure you've told everyone in your family and friend group (whom you're close with) then have to deal with an offended cousin or steprelative while you're on cloud nine.

-When you're 100 percent ready to Facebook, Instagram and tweet, have at it -- and wait for your phone to blow up and start ringing off the hook!
+When you're 100 percent ready to Facebook, Instagram and tweet, have at it—and wait for your phone to blow up and start ringing off the hook!
 But don't get stressed out.
-When people call or text you, graciously thank them and tell them everything that you want to -- or text back and tell them you can't wait to tell them the whole story in detail when you see or call them next.
+When people call or text you, graciously thank them and tell them everything that you want to—or text back and let them know you can't wait to tell them the whole story in detail when you see or call them next.
 You can also set up your wedding website and share your proposal story there so others can read it word for word too.

 Your next assignment?
 Enjoy this very special time in your life—it'll never be the same!